nmertins/tseep/README.md

 # t👀p

 `tseep` monitors TCP connections on the host and prints new connections every 10 seconds.
 When `tseep` starts, all existing connections will be reported as new as part of the initialization process.
+If `tseep` detects the same remote IP tries to connect to 3 or more ports within 60 seconds, it will report the attempted port scan and create a rule in `iptables` to block the source.

 ## Building